 - All head injuries should be monitored closely and report made on Medical Tracker which will then be emailed to the parent.
-At the end of the day, the parent must sign EITHER a printed copy of the form, or sign digitally on the tablet to acknowledge awareness of the injury. - It is the school's policy for a member of staff to use their discretion in deciding whether a phone call to parents/carers is required. - All staff are encouraged to seek advice from one of the school's trained First Aiders. - This policy extends to all injuries that have come about in school or on a trip. - Any serious head injury should always be referred for Hospital treatment in accordance with Emergency Arrangements.
+At the end of the day, the parent must sign EITHER a printed copy of the form, or sign digitally on the tablet to acknowledge awareness of the injury. - It is the school's policy for a member of staff to use their discretion in deciding whether a phone call to parents/carers is required.
+If the child is presenting with NHS Symptoms warning: